twistingmercury/agentic_loop_runner/docs/requirements/01_requirements_v01.md

   For file or syntax errors, don't invent a task index or ID.
 - Dry-run requires only the task-file input.
 It ignores backend and prompt flags, launches no agents or task commands, and creates or changes no files.
-- Dry-run writes a warning to stdout identifying each `blocked` or `abandoned` task and the need for manual intervention before execution.
+- Dry-run writes a warning to stdout identifying each `abandoned` task and the need for manual intervention before execution.
 These warnings alone do not fail validation.
 - Dry-run exits `0` when validation passes and nonzero when it fails.
 - Normal execution applies all the same YAML checks before launching any agent.
   Validation failure stops execution with a nonzero exit.